ebi-ait/ingest-graph-validator/README.md

 `ingest-graph-validator shutdown`

 ### How to run tests
-In order to run the tests in the `graph_test_set` directory, you just have to follow run the following commands in the [main page](https://github.com/HumanCellAtlas/ingest-graph-validator#install_pypi))
+In order to run the tests in the `graph_test_set` directory, you need to run the following commands:

 1. In a shell, run:
 ```
 ingest-graph-validator init